Nazchanel/eshaniyer.com/portfolio.markdown

   font-family: "Times New Roman", Times, serif;
 }
 </style>
-*Note: This page is currently under construction, so there might be holes or missing details.
+*Note: This page is currently under construction, so there is holes or missing details.
 Until further notice, please do not take this page as whole.*

 ## Projects:
 ### **Collin College Hackathon: October 2021** ***<a href="https://water-wizard.eshaniyer.com/" target="_blank">(Link)</a>***.